PankratzLab/jFlow/README.md

 Additionally, when creating a run configuration in Eclipse there is a section to override parameters, so you can use multiple run configurations to manage your different views of the Genvisis codebase.

 A final option is to create a `pom.xml` that uses the `Assembly` pom as its parent and overrides these parameters.
 The advantage to this method is that it provides a tangible `pom.xml` that implicitly documents the parameters, and can be shared with the community

-#### Building a unified jar

-Performing application assembly (merging all classes into a single unified jar) is costly, therefore this behavior must be explicitly enabled by turning profiles on.
-For example, the `genv` profile turns on

 #### Running tests